-Capital Costs - The capital costs are expenses associated with purchasing assets such as land, buildings, and equipment.
+Capital and Operating Costs - Capital costs are the expenses associated with purchasing assets such as land, buildings, and equipment.
+Operating costs are expenses associated with the maintenance and administration of a business or government on a day-to-day basis, such as salaries.
 (Source: Investopedia)